Some services may be subject to prior authorization and/or ongoing medical necessity reviews.

 Late notification is defined as notification of a hospital admission after the contracted 48-hour notification period and before discharge.
 No notification is defined as failure to notify us of a member’s admission to a hospital after discharge, up to and including at the time of submitting the claim.

-The behavioral health department uses the Optum Level of Care Guidelines when determining the medical necessity of inpatient psychiatric, partial hospitalization substance use treatment and rehabilitation, and outpatient mental health treatment.
-For a complete list of programs and detailed information on the level of care guidelines, visit the Optum network website at providerexpress.com
+The behavioral health department uses the Optum Clinical Criteria when determining the medical necessity of inpatient psychiatric, partial hospitalization substance use treatment and rehabilitation, and outpatient mental health treatment.
+For a complete list of programs and detailed information on clinical criteria, visit the Optum network website at providerexpress.com.

 Inpatient (or acute) care for a mental health condition is indicated when it involves a sudden and quickly developing clinical situation characterized by a high level of distress and uncertainty of outcome without intervention.